Introduction

 Remote access to an organisation’s ICT systems and data has been expanding as flexible working arrangements have become common.
 Remote working rapidly expanded as a result of the COVID-19 pandemic, resulting in a significant increase in the demands on ICT systems that were not architected for this scale of change.
 Traditional remote access solutions have been supplemented (and at times replaced) by cloud service offerings, in part as a result of the costs, performance, or scalability issues experienced by organisations trying to scale their existing remote access solutions.

-Remote access should support user and machine authentication, authorisation and accounting (AAA) and provide appropriate encryption of data transmitted over the network.
+Remote access should support user and machine authentication, authorisation and accounting and provide appropriate encryption of data transmitted over the network.

 VPNs can extend a security domain, or can be a way to allow two different security domains to connect via a gateway.
 Organisations should consider, on a case-by-case basis, if a VPN is an extension of a security domain.
-This should be documented in the system’s security risk management plan (SRMP).
+This should be documented in the system’s security risk management plan.

 VPN controls provide data in transit protections.
 Controls on the use and integrity of the remotely accessed data and the accessing endpoints must be implemented at the agreed or appropriate level of risk.